petertengg/petertengg.github.io/Trading/_posts/2025-11-20-crypto-market-indicators-5-the-versatile-technical-indicators.md

    alt="Figure 10: BTC sideways market, RSI and BB signals, daily" id="fig-10" %}

-As you can see in [Figure 10](#fig-10), we got much less, but much better quality signals:
+As you can see in [Figure 10](#fig-10), we got fewer, but higher quality signals:
-- 1, marked with yellow circle is not a valid signal, because the market is not moving sideways.
+- `1`, marked with yellow circle is not a valid signal, because the market is not moving sideways.
 It is in a strong uptrend.
 It ran to an All-Time High (ATH).
-- 2, 4: touch the `BB`, and they come close on the `RSI`, but don’t quite reach it.
+- `2`, `4`: touch the `BB`, and they come close on the `RSI`, but don’t quite reach it.
 Regardless, `2` worked out pretty well, and whether `4` will work out or not, I don't know at the time of writing.
 It will be interesting to see.
 (Opening on these signals would mean relaxing the rules of the strategy which may or may not be acceptable.
 Only backtesting could tell.)
-- 3: the only clean signal, that fulfills all the criteria: `sideways market` + `touches the BB` + `RSI at least 70`.
+- `3`: the only clean signal, that fulfills all the criteria: `sideways market` + `touches the BB` + `RSI at least 70`.

 ## 3 Conclusion